-Project Director - Center for Safe and Healthy Schools
+Director of Safe and Healthy Schools

 Renée Rybak Lang

-Most recently, Lang was communications manager of Education Sector, where she developed integrated communications strategies to reach policymakers and other key audiences, and established the think tank’s award-winning social media and web presence.
+Most recently, Lang was communications manager of Education Sector, where she developed integrated communications strategies to reach policymakers and other key audiences and established the think tank’s award-winning social media and web presence.
 Prior to this, she was special projects coordinator for the 21st Century Schools Project at the Progressive Policy Institute (PPI) and served as an aide to New York State Senator George Maziarz, where she worked on constituent issues and legislation.
 Born and raised in western New York, Lang is a graduate of Binghamton University in Binghamton, N.Y., where she studied political science.